basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 ## Certificate Configuration

-If you are using any of the available [security sources](/riak/kv/2.1.4/using/security/managing-sources/), including [trust-based authentication](/riak/kv/2.1.4/using/security/managing-sources/#trust-based-authentication), you will need to do so over a secure SSL connection.
-In order to establish a secure connection, you will need to ensure that each Riak node's [configuration files](/riak/kv/2.1.4/configuring/reference/#security) point to the proper paths for your generated certs.
+If you are using any of the available [security sources](#authentication-sources), including [trust-based authentication](#trust-based-authentication), you will need to do so over a secure SSL connection.
+In order to establish a secure connection, you will need to ensure that each Riak TS node's [configuration files](/riak/kv/2.1.4/configuring/reference/#security) point to the proper paths for your generated certs.
 By default, Riak assumes that all certs are stored in each node's `/etc` directory.